Input YAML Files#

 csv # User-supplied susceptibility tensor data in CSV format

-# Temperatures to extract (K) [Required]
+# Temperature to extract (K) [Required]

 Note